 There are plenty more thoughtful touches dotted around, too.
 If you allow it, the phone will constantly listen for music playing in the background and throw it up onto your lockscreen.
 There’s also a new homescreen widget that shows weather and calendar appointments depending on your schedule.

-Announced at the developer I/O conference earlier in the year, Google Lens scans your photos and brings up information on what it finds.
+Announced at the developer I/O conference in 2017, Google Lens scans your photos and brings up information on what it finds.
 Take a picture of an iconic monument or DVD cover, and Lens will bring up search results from Google.
 It will find numbers and websites in pictures and offer up more information about artwork on those occasions you’re wandering around a gallery bemused.
 Lens is very similar to Samsung’s Bixby Vision, but having spent time with both, I’ve found Google’s attempt much more accurate.
 Point Lens at some doughnuts and it won’t just bring up a search, it will also accurately pull out the right colours and use that to decide which images to display.

 Google Assistant can now be summoned via a tight squeeze of the Pixel 2 XL’s sides – and it works even in the phone’s locked state.
 This is an interesting addition, but one that feels wasted.
 This is mainly because you can’t change the action that’s engaged on squeezing the device; it’s either the Assistant or silencing an incoming call.
-If you don’t plan on using the Google Assistant, then this feature is about as useful as the Bixby button on the Samsung Galaxy S8.
+If you don’t plan on using the Google Assistant, then this feature is about as useful as the Bixby button on the Samsung Galaxy S9.

 Another annoyance I have with the software is the lack of manual tuning on how apps work with this elongated aspect ratio.
 The majority of Android apps are designed for 16:9 displays, but the extra height here means you’re going to run into some dodgy-looking black bars.
 The isn’t really an issue with apps, since most can dynamically shift to fill the screen.
 However, many of the games I’ve tried don’t fit the screen.
 Other 18:9 phones have got round this issue by letting you manually stretch apps to fit the whole screen; this isn’t something Google offers, however.